tikoci/tikoci.github.io/docs/index.md

 ### Current Container Projects

+> [!TIPS]
+> Check out new [`make.d` container](https://github.com/tikoci/make.d), which wraps Alpine packages using `make` into a multiprocess service loader.
+Basically a "better base" for RouterOS.
+But it is a work-in-process but welcome to try it.

 The collection includes more RouterOS containers, but the most developed are:

 * **[tikoci/cligames](https://github.com/tikoci/cligames)** old BSD game collections (30+ games!) – wrapped into RouterOS container – with retro `telnet` interface.
 Available on [DockerHub](https://hub.docker.com/r/ammo74/cligames)